 For anyone looking to take part in group fitness, instructors are trained to provide proper modifications and accommodations as necessary.
 Please arrive a few minutes early to class to introduce yourself to the instructor, and they will be happy to make the proper accommodations.

-For more specific questions related to adaptive recreation opportunities please contact us at:University Recreation
+For more specific questions related to adaptive recreation opportunities please contact us at:Wellness and Recreation

 P: (919) 515-7529